sciZer0/newdiscoveries/c/README.md

 In my opinion, in the most general sense,

-Work is
+Work is any of the following:

-· any activity of System that requires Energy (resource) of System, or · any activity of System that spends Energy (resource) of System, or · any activity of System that reduces Energy (resource) of System, or
+· any activity of System that requires Energy (resource) of System<br>
+· any activity of System that spends Energy (resource) of System<br>
+· any activity of System that reduces Energy (resource) of System<br>

-Energy is the ability (resource) of System to do Work.
+Energy is the resource of System to do Work.

-IMPORTANTLY

 ## 2.14.
 New Law of Conservation of Energy